 The human body is a complex machine that works optimally when all pieces fit together the right way.
 That said, many would be surprised to know that the slightest changes in the anatomy of the human body could cause significant problems in the future.
 The arch, for example, along the medial side of the foot, when absent, can become the root cause of chronic pain, discomfort, poor posture, and limited walking, running, and standing endurance.

 Flat footedness, or ‘fallen arches’, is a condition wherein the feet have lower arches than usual.
 This arch is found along the side of the big toe and causes a slight space between the foot’s medial side and the floor when a person places their feet against a flat surface.
 Although the presence or absence of this arch might not seem like a big problem to some, it is only once you actually suffer from fallen arches that the issue becomes clear.
 Fallen arches can become the reason for different kinds of injuries, and may even cause chronic pain and discomfort in the long run especially if left unmanaged.
-Within this guide, you will learn about flat feet and how to choose the best orthotic insoles, one of the more practical means of treating it.
+Within this guide, you’ll not only learn what flat feet is, but you’ll learn how to treat it with the the best orthotic insoles for flat feet.

 What is the Arch For?